calebccff/phone-test-jig/README.md

 ## TODO

-* Fix differential pair routing
+* Create a list of minimum hard requirements for a given device to be used as part of the farm
-* Add support for more devices by using a daughter board for the test points
+* Add a 12v connector and buck regulator to produce VBAT for devices which support it so that the batteries can be removed.
 * Add PHONE_USB passthrough port so that devices without USB test points can still have VBUS be controlled by the atmega